drewsum/KiCad_Scripts/README.md

 # KiCad_Scripts
-Dumb python made to make life easier
+Dumb python scripts for KiCad made to make life easier

 Run scripts through the python shell built into KiCad.
+As of version 5.1.5, only pcbnew has a python shell available

 "hide_passive_refdes.py" hides all reference designators on a board besides connectors (J?/P?) and ICs (U?).
 No arguments needed.